 Planning ski holidays with kids may seem daunting at the best of times, but what do you do if a pandemic is thrown into the mix?
 We have found out all you need to know about skiing this season.

-Many of us had to postpone our ski holiday to 2021 due to the early closure of ski resorts across Europe.
+Many of us had to postpone our ski holiday to 2021 or even 2022 due to the early closure of ski resorts across Europe.
 So, simply skipping a year just won’t do – not if you are a passionate skier who counts the days until the re-opening of the slopes in Europe, and not if you had planned for your little one to try skiing for the first time.
 No, you definitely don’t want to lose a second season to the pandemic!
 So, how do you go about planning a single parent ski trip when everything seems so uncertain?

 Look for flexible booking conditions